-Employment law: can our employees work remotely overseas?
+Employment law: can our employees work remotely overseas?by

 Hannah Ford, partner, and Emily Hocken, associate at Stevens & Bolton LLP explain the legal, financial and practical implications of having employees who work remotely from abroad.